• Skip to Information Toolbar

 Our policy includes specifically how the following activities will be accomplished:

-Some ways in which parents will be kept informed and assisted in understanding expected state, district and school academic standards, assessment used, and student student achievement expectations.
+Some ways in which families will be kept informed and assisted in understanding expected state, district and school academic standards, assessment used, and student student achievement expectations.

 • Weekly Memo